US official gold reserves auditor caught lying

 Investigative journalism uncovers a chink in the armour of the US gold reserve audits.

-In my previous post, from March 2018, on the audits of US official gold reserves, I have exposed that during the audit procedures of the US official gold reserves from 1974 through 2008, repeatedly audit staff deviated from the auditing protocol, while internal control meant to prevent this was failing.
+In my previous post, from March 2018, on the audits of US official gold reserves, I exposed that during the audit procedures of the US official gold reserves from 1974 through 2008, the audit staff deviated repeatedly from the auditing protocol, while internal control meant to prevent this was failing.
 Many audits and assay reports have been destroyed.
-For decades a significant share of the metal was excluded from verifications for no apparent reason.
-And, the US government went to great lengths in withholding information and spreading false information about the audits, among other findings in documents obtained through Freedom of Information Act (FOIA) requests.
+For decades, a significant share of the metal was excluded from verifications for no apparent reason.
+And the US government went to great lengths to withhold information and spread false information about the audits, among other findings in documents obtained through Freedom of Information Act (FOIA) requests.
 All in all, these findings made me question the integrity of the auditor.

 It’s been a very long investigative journey that has led me to make bold statements, such as the ones above, about the auditor of the world’s largest gold holding.
-I wouldn’t claim anything of this magnitude if I didn’t thoroughly do my homework and research every single possibility that could have caused the auditor to have accidentally spread inaccurate material, including asking the auditor for an explanation.
+I wouldn’t claim anything of this magnitude if I hadn’t thoroughly done my homework and researched every single possibility that could have caused the auditor to have accidentally spread inaccurate material, including asking the auditor for an explanation.

 If any of their statements appeared to be false, surely, they would be able to explain what I was missing.
-The head auditor said during a congressional hearing in 2011 (source video 42:50):
+The head auditor said during a congressional hearing in 2011:

 Transparency is our business.

 Who would disagree?
 The US official gold reserves, weighing over 8,000 metric tonnes, deserve nothing less than an accurate audit.